yongjiguan/guan-academic-hompage/content/zh/home/posts.md

 active = true  # Activate this widget? true/false
 weight = 120  # Order that this section will appear.

-title = "Recent Posts"
+title = "Academic News"
-subtitle = "MY FANS DON'T FEEL LIKE I HOLD ANYTHING BACK FROM THEM"
+subtitle = "Everything in this world is temporary and eternal"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
   page_type = "post"

   # Choose how much pages you would like to display (0 = all pages)
-  count = 5
+  count = 6

   # Choose how many pages you would like to offset by
   offset = 0